Breword/tmux/Contributing.md

   - ECH, DCH and friends cause a flush when they could just remove the characters from the write buffer?

+  - We could check the existing screen and drop characters that are unchanged.

   But is it worth the cost?
 Would it make any difference to any applications?

 - Support DECSLRM margins within tmux itself.

+- Could the history be a ring buffer?
+Would it be better?
+It doesn't help us with a scroll region or in the alternate screen.

 - list-keys should be able to show long commands with {} and newlines more nicely.
 Could store knowledge of command arguments in cmd_entry like a string